Only 600€ per week!

-Arrive in Kathmandu and relax at our centre.
+Arrive in Kathmandu and relax at our center.
 During this week, you will learn about Nepalese culture through a series of introductory culture classes which are designed to help you develop your Nepalese language skills and deepen your understanding of the Nepalese way of life, complete with details on rituals and customs.
 You will learn about Nepal's history and the religious inﬂuences which have shaped it.
-Moreover, we will pay a visit the local shops and markets that will get you learning as you go with the local culture and how to become a part of it.
-As part of your city tour and orientation, you will also visit some amazing sites such as the temple of Boudhanath: one of the most sacred Buddhist sites in Kathmandu whose ancient spherical stupa dominates the skyline and is one of the largest in the world.
+Moreover, we will pay a visit to the local shops and markets that will get you learning as you go with the local culture and how to become a part of it.
+As part of your city tour and orientation, you will also visit some amazing sites such as the temple of Swoyambhunath: one of the most sacred Buddhist sites in Kathmandu.
 You will also be introduced to yoga and meditation during this week.

 Free time for you to relax.